honeycombio/academy-browser-instrumentation-course/README.md

 ## Content

-This self-paced, beginner-friendly cluster of activities teaches web developers and DevOps engineers how to instrument frontend applications for observability using Honeycomb’s JavaScript SDKs and OpenTelemetry.
+This self-paced, beginner-friendly cluster of activities teaches web developers and DevOps engineers how to instrument frontend applications for observability using Honeycomb’s Web JavaScript SDKs and OpenTelemetry.

-Learners will build confidence in understanding event-based telemetry, setting up client-side tracing, and connecting frontend spans to backend traces.
-Content is delivered via short videos (formal learning), hands-on labs (application), and reference PDFs.
+Learners will build confidence in understanding browser telemetry, setting up client-side tracing, and connecting frontend spans to backend traces.
+Content is delivered via short videos (formal learning), hands-on labs (application), and blogs [maybe].

 - **Format:** Multi-modal: Videos, labs, blogs [maybe]
 - **Prerequisites:**
-  - Familiarity with Browser-Based JavaScript: Understanding of how to write and run JavaScript in a browser environment (e.g., using console.log, fetch, event handlers).
+  - Familiarity with Browser-Based JavaScript: Understanding of how to write and run JavaScript in a browser environment.
   - Basic Web Application Structure: Awareness of how Single Page Applications (SPAs) or multi-page apps are structured (e.g., what’s in index.html, main.js, use of npm or bundlers like Vite/Webpack).
   - Understanding of HTTP Requests: Basic knowledge of how frontend apps make API requests using fetch or XMLHttpRequest.
   - Access to Modify and Deploy Frontend Code: Learners must have access to a codebase where they can install packages, edit source files, and observe trace data.